Richard Stallman's Personal Site

 To start, fill in the personal information answers in the box on the right side of the page.
 That's how you say who's sending the letter.

 Then click the "START WRITING" button.
 That will take you to a page that can't function without nonfree JavaScript code.
-(To ensure it doesn't function perversely _by running_ that nonfree code, you should enable LibreJS or disable JavaScript before going there.)
+(To ensure it doesn't function perversely by running that nonfree code, you can enable LibreJS or disable JavaScript by visiting that page.)
 You can finish sending without that code By editing its URL in the browser's address bar, as follows:

 First, go to the end and insert `&nowrapper=true'.
 Then tell the browser to visit that URL.
 This should give you a version of the page that works without JavaScript.
 Edit the subject and body of your letter.
 Finally, click on the "SEND LETTER" button, and you're done.